AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Directional Movement (DM)
 ### Description
-The Directional Movement indicator is identical to the ADX, the only difference being that the +DM and -DM values are calculated.
-These will later on be used for the DMI.
+The Directional Movement indicator is almost identical to the ADX, with the only difference that the +DM and -DM values are also calculated.
+These values are then later on used for the DMI.

 ### Interpretation
 The Directional Movement indicator is positive when the difference between the highs is at its largest.